-During November 2020 the HMICFRS reviewed, and provided positive findings on the Brigade's approach to dealing with the Covid Pandemic.
+During November 2020 the HMICFRS reviewed, and provided positive findings on the Brigade's approach to dealing with the Covid 19 Pandemic.

-No other significant governance issues have been identified, however, in the interests of improving and developing governance arrangements an action plan for further improvement has been developed (see below).
+No other significant governance issues have been identified, however, in the interests of improving and developing governance arrangements an action plan for further improvement had been identified for implementation during 2022/23.

-ANNUAL REVIEW OF CORPORATE GOVERNANCE ARRANGEMENTS : ACTION PLAN FOR 2021/22
+ANNUAL REVIEW OF CORPORATE GOVERNANCE ARRANGEMENTS : ACTION PLAN FOR 2022/23